Diseases We Treat

 Laser varicose vein surgery

-Currently more than 90% of varicose veins can be eliminated in the vast majority of patients who suffer from them.
-Request a valuation consultation with us and we will help you solve it.
+Currently, more than 90% of varicose veins can be removed in the vast majority of patients who suffer from them.
+Request an evaluation with us and we will help you resolve your problem.

 What are the causes and symptoms of thrombosis?

-For blood to fulfill its function, it must remain in a liquid state and for this to be the case, there must be a balance between procoagulant and anticoagulant factors.
-When this balance is altered, thrombosis (thrombophilia) or the opposite, hemorrhage (hemophilia) may occur.
+For blood to fulfill its function, it must remain liquid, and for this to happen, there must be a balance between procoagulant and anticoagulant factors.
+When this balance is disturbed, thrombosis (thrombophilia) or, conversely, hemorrhage (hemophilia) can occur.

 90% of DVT cases occur in the lower extremities, most frequently on the left, and the signs and symptoms are:

-Pain, increase in volume, increase in perimeter in the affected limb, color change at the site of thrombosis and edema.
+Pain, increased volume, increased circumference in the affected limb, color change at the site of thrombosis, and edema.

-We are all at risk of suffering from thrombosis, but if you have one or more of the following history, the risk of developing it increases:
+We are all at risk for thrombosis, but if you have one or more of the following conditions, your risk increases:

 *History of thrombosis in the family.

-*Suffering from a collagen disease (Rheumatoid arthritis, Scleroderma, Lupus, among others).
+*Suffer from any collagen disease (Rheumatoid arthritis, Scleroderma, Lupus, among others).

 *Pregnancy (not all pregnant women experience it).